MAGNEZIX® – a milestone in material research

 The material MAGNEZIX®

 MAGNEZIX® is a magnesium-based alloy, which although having metallic properties, is completely resorbed in the body and is transformed at the same time into bone tissue.
 The biomechanical properties of MAGNEZIX® are very similar to those of human bone.
-The alloy is derived from the MgYREZr alloy system pursuant to DIN EN 1753, and has a magnesium concentration of over 90 %, a grain size of less than 10 µm, and is manufactured using a powder-metallurgical process.
-This enables it to achieve a tensile strength which is very much higher than the resorbable polymers (PLA/PGA), namely in the ideal range between bone and titanium.
+The alloy is derived from the MgYREZr alloy system pursuant to DIN EN 1753, and has a magnesium concentration of over 90 %, a grain size of less than 10 µm, and is manufactured using a unique and highly sophisticated powder-metallurgical process.
+This enables it to achieve a tensile strength which is very much higher than that of resorbable polymers (PLA/PGA), namely in the ideal range between bone and titanium.

 Some studies were also able to show that magnesium alloys have osteoconductive properties.
 Verification has also been provided that the degradation products of magnesium have anti-bacterial and infection inhibiting properties.

 MAGNEZIX® has good compatibility: it contains neither nickel nor aluminium and there are no allergies with respect to the alloy constituents (high biocompatibility).
 And there is also no harm done to the body by the absorbed magnesium because it is resorbed over a long period of time and can be ignored when compared to the total amount of magnesium in the body: around 150 mg magnesium per implant (CS 3.2, 20 mm length) roughly corresponds to the amount in three large bottles of standard mineral water, and is well below the levels found in Mg tablets swallowed as a nutritional supplement.